Financial forecasting is what separates good Financial Planning and Analysis (FP&A) from great FP&A.

 Planning Maestro is suited for FP&A at small businesses looking to drop spreadsheets and enable more complex financial processes.
-Their solutions are developed for specific industries, such as Architecture, Engineering & Construction, Education, and Nonprofit.
+Their solutions are developed for specific industries, such as Architecture, Engineering & Construction, Education, and Nonprofits.

 OnPlan is financial modeling software that allows you to forecast, budget, and collaborate with your FP&A team for better visibility, greater transparency, and more effective benchmarking.
 You provide your existing spreadsheet models to OnPlan and they build you a customized model with informative dashboards, charts, graphs, and more.

 OnPlan is for small companies looking to eliminate financial modeling errors inherent to spreadsheets by transitioning those models to a more powerful financial modeling platform.

 Budgyt is an easy-to-use, intuitive platform with a clean simple interface for budgeting multiple P&Ls without needing Excel.
 It is a fully cloud-based, multi-department budgeting tool that delivers solutions for small-medium-sized businesses, nonprofits, or larger enterprises with complex needs like cost allocation.

 Budgyt is perfect for companies seeking a solution designed specifically for budgeting multiple P&Ls that eliminates their need for Excel.